-Organizing your business receipts doesn’t have to be difficult or time consuming.
-You can record, organize, and store them with just a few steps, and they’ll be ready to use when you file your taxes.
-Let’s take a look at the four simple step to organize business receipts in 4 simple steps!
+It can be a struggle to organize business receipts, but this task doesn’t have to be difficult or time consuming.
+You can record, organize, and store your business receipts with just a few steps, and they’ll be easily retrieved and well organized when you file your taxes.
+Let’s take a look at the four simple step to organize business receipts!

 Organize Business Receipts in 4 Simple Steps

-Depending on the number of receipts you have to log for this year, this process may take you a chunk of time and energy.
-But once it’s set up and you develop a regular receipt logging routine, it will be a breeze!
+If you have a large stack of receipts to log and organize, this process may take some time and energy.
+But once it’s set up and you implement a regular receipt logging routine, it will be a breeze!

 #1 Round ‘Em Up, Order, and Number